Politics of Mali

 Until the military coup of March 22, 2012 and a second military coup in December 2012 the politics of Mali took place in a framework of a semi-presidential representative democratic republic, whereby the President of Mali is head of state with a Presidentially appointed Prime Minister as the head of government, and of a multi-party system.

 Executive power is exercised by the government.
 Legislative power is vested in both the government and the National Assembly.

 The Judiciary is independent of the executive and the legislature.

 In August 2018, President Ibrahim Boubacar Keita was re-elected for a new five-year term after winning the second round of the election against Soumaïla Cissé.

 On 18 August 2020 a coup d'état ousted the president and prime minister.
-On 25 September 2020, retired colonel and former defence minister Bah Ndaw was sworn in as Mali’s interim president.
+On 25 September 2020, retired colonel and former defence minister Bah Ndaw was sworn in as Mali's interim president.

 On 15 April 2021, the transitional administration announced that legislative and presidential elections will be held on 27 February 2022.
-On 7 June 2021, Mali’s military commander Assimi Goita was sworn into office as the new interim president.
+On 7 June 2021, Mali's military commander Assimi Goita was sworn into office as the new interim president.
 On 30 December 2021, the transitional administration announced plans to delay the election by six months to five years in part because of security issues, leading to political opposition and sanctions.

+On 14 May 2025, the National Committee for the Salvation of the People, the ruling military junta over Mali, ordered the dissolution of all political parties and organizations.